A new attack surface has emerged

 For the first time, commercial decisions are being mediated by systems that users don't control and can't fully see.

-These systems read across the web, interpret what companies do, compare them to alternatives, apply constraints based on the user, and decide what to recommend.
-Not just what to include - what to choose.
+These systems read across the web, interpret what companies do, compare them to alternatives, apply constraints based on the user, and choose what to recommend.

 That creates something fundamentally new.
-A centralized layer where commercial outcomes are shaped, often before a human meaningfully engages with a set of options.
+A centralized layer where commercial outcomes are shaped, often before a human meaningfully reviews a set of options.
 In previous systems, discovery and decision-making were separated.
 Here, they collapse into a single process.

 And that process is controlled by the model.